scollier/SATraining/configKubernetes.md

 ## Create a service to make the pod discoverable ##

 Now that the pod is known to be running we need a way to find it.
 Pods in kubernetes may launch on any minion and finding them is obviously not easy.
 You don't want people to have to look up what minion the web server is on before they can find your web page!
-Kubernetes solves this with a "service"  Create a service on the master by creating the following json service definition.
-Be sure to include an IP for a minion in your cluster!
+Kubernetes solves this with a "service"  Be sure to include an IP for a minion in your cluster!

+* Create a service on the master by creating a service.json file

 ```json
 {